 Moody's has different rating scales for short- and long-term obligations.
 Numerical modifiers 1, 2 and 3 are appended to each rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and a modifier 3 indicates a ranking in the lower end of that generic rating category.
 The A3 rating assigned to TCPL's senior unsecured debt is in the third highest of nine rating categories for long-term obligations.
 Obligations rated A are judged to be upper medium-grade and are subject to low credit risk.
-The Baa1 and Baa2 ratings assigned to TCPL's junior subordinated debt and preferred shares, respectively, are in the fourth highest of nine rating categories for long-term obligations, with the junior subordinated debt ranking higher within the Baa rating category with a modifier of 1 as opposed to the modifier of 2 on the preferred shares.
+The P-2 rating assigned to TCPL's U.S. commercial paper program is the second highest of four rating categories for short-term debt issuers.
+Issuers rated P-2 have a strong ability to repay short-term debt obligations.
+The Baa1 and Baa2 ratings assigned to TCPL's junior subordinated notes and to both TransCanada's preferred shares and the trust notes, respectively, are in the fourth highest of nine rating categories for long-term obligations, with the junior subordinated debt ranking higher within the Baa rating category with a modifier of 1 as opposed to the modifier of 2 on the preferred shares.
 Obligations rated Baa are judged to be medium-grade and are subject to moderate credit risk and, as such, may possess certain speculative characteristics.